Client

 }

-fetchache needs a key value cache implementation to work.
-It can be Redis or a simple in-memory cache.
-The following example shows an example with in-memory cache.
+fetchache requires a key-value cache implementation, which can be Redis or a simple in-memory cache.
+The following example demonstrates using an in-memory approach:

 import { fetchFactory, KeyValueCache } from 'fetchache'